amabdulr/CNWG/ReviewYourChunks.md

 ### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) and begins with "This concept explains …"
+  -  Short description should be 1–2 sentences (20–50 words) and begins with an action verb such as "Explains" or "Describes".
-  Example: This concept explains…

 ---